Simele massacre: Aftermath

 On 18 August 1933, Iraqi troops entered Mosul, where they were given an enthusiastic reception by its Muslim inhabitants.
-Triumphant arches were erected and decorated with melons pierced with daggers, symbolising the heads of murdered Assyrians.
-The crown prince Ghazi himself came to the city to award 'victorious' colours to those military and tribal leaders who participated in the massacres and the looting.
+Triumphant arches were erected and decorated with melons pierced with daggers, symbolizing the heads of murdered Assyrians.
+The crown prince Ghazi himself came to the city to award 'victorious' colors to those military and tribal leaders who participated in the massacres and the looting.
 Anti-Christian feeling was at its height in Mosul, and the Christians of the city were largely confined to their homes during the whole month in fear of further action by the frenzied mob.

 The Iraqi Army later paraded in the streets of Baghdad in celebration of its victories.
 Bakr Sidqi was promoted; he later led Iraq's first military coup and became prime minister.

 Immediately after the massacre and the repression of the alleged Assyrian uprising, the Iraqi government demanded a conscription bill.
 Non-Assyrian Iraqi tribesmen offered to serve in the Iraqi army in order to counter the Assyrians.
 In late August, the government of Mosul demanded that the central government 'ruthlessly' stamp out the rebellion, eliminate all foreign influence in Iraqi affairs, and take immediate steps to enact a law for compulsory military service.
 The next week, 49 Kurdish tribal chieftains joined in a pro-conscription telegram to the government, expressing thanks for punishing the 'Assyrian insurgents', stating that a "nation can be proud of itself only through its power, and since evidence of this power is the army," requesting compulsory military service.

 Rashid Ali al-Gaylani presented the bill to the parliament.
 His government fell, however, before conscription was enacted; Jamil al-Midfai's government did so in February 1934.

 The massacres and looting had a deep psychological impact on the Assyrians.
 Stafford reported their low morale upon arrival in Alqosh: